vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/vtex-platform-overview.md

 hidden: false
 createdAt: "2024-05-20T10:45:55.338Z"
 updatedAt: "2024-05-21T10:10:00.000Z"
-excerpt: "Discover how our engineering decisions can leverage your business with the VTEX Platform Overview documentation."
+excerpt: "Discover how our engineering decisions can benefit your business with the VTEX Platform Overview documentation."
 ---

-This collection of guides provides a comprehensive view of our platform, highlighting key technical aspects that can empower your team and drive your business forward.
+This collection of guides provides a comprehensive overview of our platform, highlighting key technical aspects that can empower your team and drive your business forward.

 Explore the following guides to discover how VTEX can meet your business requirements and support your goals, whether you are exploring new solutions or looking to optimize your existing setup.